 Fortunately, muscle function can be recovered, and the brain is able to substitute some new connections for damaged ones.
 Furthermore, muscles unaffected by the stroke can learn to do the new thing and thereby substitute for impaired muscles.

 This recovery process requires panchakarma therapies and rehabilitation measures.
-However, nothing will work unless the patient himself or herself is active, persistently and regularly involved in this programme.
-The only personal effort will make the programme work.
+However, nothing will work unless the patient himself or herself is active, persistently and regularly involved in this program.
+The only personal effort will make the program work.

 In Ayurveda massage therapy, works on this principle.
 Massage therapy gives the patient adequate exercise by passive movement of muscles and joints.

 After a stroke, some people’s emotional states change and they become susceptible to what appear to be rapid mood swings.
 They may laugh or cry suddenly, or become angry or withdrawn.